-- User authentication is only possible by employing RADIUS/802.11x, so requiring the appropriate infrastructure and configuration. - There is no facility for billing / accounting.
+Operating conventional WLAN access points or LAN routers as a Public Spot is made more difficult by the fact that user authentication is only possible by RADIUS/802.1X, which requires a corresponding configuration.
 For this reason, the use of devices without the Public Spot function is not practical, since these devices are not able to separate and log the specific network usage of authorized and unauthorized users of publicly accessible networks.

-1.1.2 User authorization and authentication
+User authorization and authentication